GuilhermeWah/AIPersonas/readme.txt

 This way we can sync between both our dbs.

+@TODO: CHECK THIS SECURITY RULES, NOW USER CAN DELETE THEIR DOCUMENTS AND SUB COLLECTIONS AS LONG AS THEY OWN THE DATA request.auth.uid == userId BEFORE WE WERE HAVING PROBLEMS, THE SOLUTION WAS: allow read, write, delete: if request.auth != null && request.auth.uid == userId;

+In the previous rule, only read and write permissions were defined for each level (Users, Personas, Chats, and Messages).
+Apparently  Firestore security rules apply to both documents and their subcollections, failing to define delete permissions at every nested level resulted in insufficient permissions for deleting deeply nested data.
+@Before we had only specified the read and write permissions, it was lacking the explict delete permission.
+Because of THAT,  we were getting  PERMISSION_DENIED  PERMISSION_DENIED PERMISSION_DENIED  PERMISSION_DENIED PERMISSION_DENIED  ...

+Today, 24th November, our Firestore Structure is as following:

+Firestore Root
+└── Users (Collection)
+    └── {userId} (Document)
+        ├── firstName: String
+        ├── lastName: String
+        ├── email: String
+        ├── avatarUrl: String
+        └── Personas (Subcollection)
+            └── {personaId} (Document)
+                ├── name: String
+                ├── description: String
+                └── Chats (Subcollection)
+                    └── {chatId} (Document)
+                        ├── createdAt: Timestamp
+                        ├── status: String
+                        └── Messages (Subcollection)
+                            └── {messageId} (Document)
+                                ├── sender: String
+                                ├── content: String
+                                ├── timestamp: Timestamp

+└── sensitive_settings (Collection)
+    └── apiKeys (Document)
+        ├── gptApiKey: String

 ## Contributors
 - Guilherme Miranda (Developer & Project Lead)
 - Anastasia (Developer)